freeCodeCamp/freeCodeCamp/guide/english/logic/logical-operators/index.md

 "P if and only if Q" is the same as "P implies Q AND Q implies P".
 In other words, the truth tables for P and Q are identical for all truth values.
 This is known as the biconditional.
 It is the equivalent of A -> B **AND** B->A. It means that both conditionals must be satisfied in order for the biconditional to be true.

-You can easily see that the out output of the IFF operator in the truth table is the same as the ANDing of columns 3 and 4.
+You can easily see that the output of the IFF operator in the truth table is the same as the ANDing of columns 3 and 4.

 | A | B |IF(A,B)| IF(B,A)| IFF(A,B)|
 |---|---|---|---|---|